Homemade Blackberry Simple Syrup

 A glass bottle filled with dark red liquid stands on a light surface.
 Next to it, a small green dish holds fresh blackberries.
 Three loose blackberries are scattered nearby.

-3. Remove the saucepan from the heat and let the mixture cool to room temperature.
-Strain it through a fine mesh sieve or muslin cloth into a bowl or jar.
+3. Remove from heat and let cool to room temperature.
+Strain through a fine-mesh sieve or cheesecloth, pressing gently to extract all the syrup.

 Variations

-• Vanilla blackberry syrup: Add 1 teaspoon of pure vanilla extract or a split vanilla bean while simmering.
+• Vanilla blackberry syrup: Add 1 tsp vanilla extract or a split vanilla bean while simmering.

-• Herb-infused blackberry syrup: Add a sprig of rosemary, thyme, or mint while the syrup simmers.
+• Herb-infused: Add a sprig of rosemary, thyme, or mint during the last minute of simmering.

-• Honey blackberry syrup: Replace half the sugar with honey for a richer flavor.
+• Honey blackberry syrup: Replace half the sugar with honey for a richer, more complex sweetness.

 Blackberry Simple Syrup